khongminhtn/Pico/README.md

-**This document is intended for individuals that are interested in the inner workings of the application and the thought process that go into designing and developing the application**
+<ins>**This document is intended for individuals that are interested in the inner workings of the application and the thought process that go into designing and developing the application**</ins>

 # Pico: